-IBI fosters informatics education across Penn’s campus with degree programs, workshops, and a monthly biomedical informatics podcast.
+IBI fosters informatics education across Penn’s campus with a variety of programs and events, including degree programs, workshops, and a monthly biomedical informatics podcast.
 See below for details about these initiatives.

 BMIN 520: Fundamentals of Artificial Intelligence